MicrosoftDocs/fabric-docs/docs/data-engineering/runtime-1-2.md

 *   [Streaming](https://docs.delta.io/2.4.0/delta-streaming.html) and [batch](https://docs.delta.io/2.4.0/delta-batch.html) unification: A table in Delta Lake is a batch table as well as a streaming source and sink.
 Streaming data ingest, batch historic backfill, interactive queries all just work out of the box.
 *   Schema enforcement: Automatically handles schema variations to prevent insertion of bad records during ingestion.
 *   [Time travel](https://docs.delta.io/2.4.0/delta-batch.html#-deltatimetravel): Data versioning enables rollbacks, full historical audit trails, and reproducible machine learning experiments.
-*   [Upserts](https://docs.delta.io/2.4.0/delta-update.html#-delta-merge) and [deletes](https://docs.delta.io/2.4.0/delta-update.html#-delta-delete): Supports merge, update and delete operations to enable complex use cases like change-data-capture, slowly-changing-dimension (SCD) operations, streaming upserts, and so on.
+*   [Upserts](https://docs.delta.io/2.4.0/delta-update.html#-delta-merge) and [deletes](https://docs.delta.io/2.4.0/delta-update.html#-delta-delete): Supports merge, update and delete operations to enable complex use cases like change-data-capture, slowly changing dimension (SCD) operations, streaming upserts, and so on.

 ### The key features in this release are as follows